Your credit report

 Account information

-Your credit history, including student loans, mortgages, credit cards, and the amount of credit that’s available to you from all these sources.
+Your open and closed accounts, including student loans, mortgages, credit cards, and the amount of credit that’s available to you from all these sources.

 Payment history

-Information on your payments, including whether you’ve made them on time.
+Information about your payments, including whether you’ve made them on time.

 Public record information